 vacant possession of the said Affordable Housing Dwellings.

-not Occupy or cause or permit the Occupation of more than 75% of the Market Dwellings in any Phase unless and until the Owner has constructed the Affordable Housing Dwellings in that Phase and made the same ready for Occupation in accordance with the approved Affordable Housing Phase Scheme.
+not Occupy or cause or permit the Occupation of more than 75% of the Market Dwellings in a Phase containing Affordable Housing unless and until the Owner has constructed the Affordable Housing Dwellings in that Phase and made the same ready for Occupation in accordance with the approved Affordable Housing Phase Scheme.

 Affordable Housing Covenants